top of page

 The Great College Correction: How the Three Cliffs Force a Higher Education Evolution

 The market for higher education is currently undergoing a structural transformation.
-Three distinct "cliffs" converge to break the decades-long cycle of tuition inflation.
-These forces—demographic, enrollment, and technological—finally reintroduce the economic reality that universities avoided for a generation.
+Three distinct cliffs converge to break a decades-long cycle of tuition inflation.
+Demographic, enrollment, and technological forces reintroduce the economic reality universities avoided for a generation.

 • First, the Demographic Cliff arrives.
 This represents a literal decline in the number of eighteen-year-olds due to the sharp drop in birth rates following the 2008 recession.